 Home to the United Nations, Geneva is a cosmopolitan city located on the beautiful Lac Léman.
 Study at the University of Geneva and its affiliated institutes.
 International internship opportunities are available with human rights, security, global health and development organizations.

 Located near the North Sea, Hamburg is known as both gateway to the world and one of Europe's most sustainable cities.
-Study in German at the Universität Hamburg, including a special spring semester environmental studies option.
+Study in German at the Universität Hamburg with options for either the full year or spring semester.

 Paris is an intellectually stimulating hub of humanities, science, art and more.
 Choose courses from Parisian universities in addition to courses offered at Smith's center in Montparnasse.